wp-plugins/ochre-w3c-geolocation-services/readme.txt

 == AJAX actions ==

 The following AJAX actions are implemented:

 * (nopriv) ochregeo_ochregeos : Transmits location information and executes an action based on a per-post/page or global setting.
 * (nopriv) ochregeo_get_coordinates : Retrieves last received location information. (we haven't tested this)

+== Executing custom javascript after a succesful Geolocation update ==

+Javascript executed on a per-page/post or global basis has access to a `res` object containing information from the Geolocation Service plugin.

+Properties of this object are:

+`
+res.la; // latitude
+res.ll; // longitude
+res.ev; // elevation (not always available - do not rely on) res.ac  // accuracy (not always available - do not rely on) `

 == El Quickie API Reference ==
 `